juansensio/architecture/README.md

 - main: production code
 - develop: development version to be merged to main
 - features: multiple branches for individual features to be added on develop.

+## Testing

+The system is testable at the following levels:

+- unit tests (pytest) for use cases (fast, good for TDD)
+- integration tests (pytest) for API, cli and databases (slow)
+- end to end test (playwright for web ui) for use cases + API/CLI/UI with database (very slow, good for CI/CD)

 ## References